 As U.S. states like Alabama, Kentucky, and Georgia are passing laws restricting abortion and gearing up to challenge the Roe v.
 Wade decision in the U.S. Supreme Court, I look on from north of the border with dismay and disgust.
 I have never had an abortion, but as a woman my reproductive health should be … Continue reading My body is my own

 It's easy to think of feminism as something that's solely about boosting up the status of women.
 I would argue, though, that feminism is something that can lift us all up.
-Feminism beliefs may be enacted in different ways, but at its core feminism recognizes how women have been disadvantaged by traditional gender roles, stereotypes, … Continue reading Why feminism helps all of us
+Gender stereotypes Feminist beliefs may be enacted in different ways, but at its core feminism recognizes how women have been disadvantaged by traditional gender … Continue reading Why feminism helps all of us